karenetheridge/Test-LWP-UserAgent/README.md

 # METHODS

+- `new`

+Accepts all options as in [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent), including `use_eval`, an undocumented boolean which is enabled by default.
+When set, sending the HTTP request is wrapped in an `eval {}`, allowing all exceptions to be caught and an appropriate error response (usually HTTP 500) to be returned.
+You may want to unset this if you really want to test extraordinary errors within your networking code.
+Normally, you should leave it alone, as [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent) and this module are capable of handling normal errors.

-All methods may be called on a specific object instance, or as a class method.
+All other methods may be called on a specific object instance, or as a class method.
 If called as on a blessed object, the action performed or data returned is limited to just that object; if called as a class method, the action or data is global.